willyguggenheim/kubify/README.md

 # Example Workflow:
 ./kubify up_container # this is install (only need to run once) docker-compose run "cd dev/svc/example-django-simple-svc && kubify start"
+# make service code changes, rapid tester reloads automatically..
+# That's it!
+Happy Coding!
+# If you want to shutdown:
+docker-compose stop # if you want to stop the engine container kind stop # if you want to stop the cluster
 ```